 6. Ducking due diligence

 Investors often have to move very quickly on their deals.
 That doesn’t mean they sign a contract and write a check without plenty of research, though.
 That’s where a lot of newbies trip up, says Houston-based real estate agent Laolu Davies-Yemitan.
-They don’t do their due diligence about the deal, the costs or the market conditions, and they wind up draining their personal savings because the house needs extensive repairs or they can’t sell it.
+They don’t do their due diligence about the deal, the costs or the market conditions, the current mortgage rates, and they wind up draining their personal savings because the house needs extensive repairs or they can’t sell it.
 “Sometimes, new investors are buying property just based on the idea that the property is going to appreciate,” he says.
 “Usually, they don’t have any information to substantiate that.”

 7. Misjudging cash flow